SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 2. Head out on a cruise: The San Francisco weather in September makes it the perfect time to head out on a cruise.
 Several leave Fisherman's Wharf every day and all of them cruise under the Golden Gate Bridge.
 Find details on my 5 favorites.

 4. See the SF Giants in action: The SF Giants baseball team has almost a dozen games at home every September.
-They take on teams such as the LA Dodgers and Arizona Diamondbacks at Oracle Park (formerly AT&T Park).
+They take on teams such as the LA Dodgers and Arizona Diamondbacks at Oracle Park.
 Get their schedule for this year here.

 With the moderate San Francisco weather in September, you will probably end up doing quite a bit of walking.
 However, if you need a break, here are a few other ways to easily get around town.

 Buses & Cable Cars: Both our buses and cable cars offer you the chance to get from one attraction to the next with ease.
 They run from early in the morning to late at night.
-You can either pay as you board, buy a multi-day pass, or use the pass included with the CityPass discount card (which also includes admission to some of our top museums -- visit their site for more details).
+You can either pay as you board or buy a multi-day pass through SF Muni.
+Learn more about how to get around SF.

 Hop On Hop Off Bus Tour: Another popular and easy option to get around is to take a hop on hop off bus tour.
-These large open air buses allow you to see the sights as they drive you from one attraction to the next.
-Each one has almost a dozen stops and many offer a few different routes.
-Find out more about my favorite option on Viator.com.
+These large open-air buses allow you to see the sights as they drive you from one attraction to the next.
+Each one has more than a dozen stops, and many offer a few different routes.
+Find out more about my favorite option.